Windows 11 Not Recognizing External USB DVD Drives Errors Fixed

 Step 2: In the Device Manager, scroll down and find DVD/CD-ROM drives.
 Click on the option to expand it and right-click on the DVD driver.
 From the list, you can:

-1. Choose Update driver.
-Then select Search automatically for updated driver software, it will automatically download and install the last DVD driver on the computer.
+- Choose Update driver.
+Then select Search automatically for updated driver software or Search automatically for drivers, it will automatically download and install the last DVD driver on the computer.
 Once finished, restart your computer.

-2. Choose Uninstall driver.
+- Choose Uninstall driver.
 Confirm that you want to remove the driver and restart your computer.
-Windows 11 should install the DVD driver when you reboot the computer.
+Windows 11 should install the DVD driver when you reboot the computer if connected to the internet or if the driver is cached locally.
 If not, you need to go to Action in the Device Manager and choose Scan for hardware changes to let Windows 11 reinstall the DVD driver.
 Then you should be able to access the DVD drive in Windows 11/10/7 PC.

 Fix 2.
 Use the Registry Editor